Mariners open spring training complex to fans

 The Mariners announced that the complex will be open to fans from 9 a.m. to 2 p.m.
-MST, starting Saturday morning and running through the remainder of minor league spring training, which is April 3.
+MST, running through the remainder of minor-league spring training, which is April 3.

 After playing a shortened 2020 season without fans for the regular season, MLB decided not to allow fans to enter team complexes out of safety for players who often have to walk among fans to get to certain areas of the complex.

-Of course, these workouts will feature only minor league players.
-With MLB and the Major League Baseball Players Association locked into a bitter battle over a new collective bargaining agreement, and the MLB owners instituting a player lockout on Dec.
-2, big league players and minor league prospects on the 40-man roster, including top prospect Julio Rodriguez, are not allowed on the premises.
+Of course, these workouts will feature only minor-league players.
+With MLB and the Major League Baseball Players Association locked in a bitter battle over a new collective-bargaining agreement, and the MLB owners instituting a player lockout Dec.
+2, big-league players and minor-league prospects on the 40-man roster, including top prospect Julio Rodriguez, are not allowed on the premises.

 Per multiple media outlets, the Mariners have one of the top farm systems in MLB — ranked No. 1 by Baseball America and No. 2 by The Athletic and Baseball Prospectus and No. 6 by ESPN — led by the ultra-talented Rodriguez, who looks like a budding star and is considered one of the top three prospects in all of baseball.